E. T. Joshua Airport

 The airport formerly housed the St. Vincent Outstation of the Eastern Caribbean Civil Aviation Authority.

 When Saint Vincent's Argyle International Airport opened on 14 February 2017, the E.T.
 Joshua airport was simultaneously decommissioned.

 History

 The then Arnos Vale Airport succeeded the Diamond Airfield as St. Vincent's main and only airport in the 1960s.

 Airlines and destinations

 Passenger Airlines

-All flights transferred to Argyle International Airport.
+As of 2017, all scheduled passenger flights transferred to Argyle International Airport.

 Cargo Airlines

-All flights transferred to Argyle International Airport.
+As of 2017, all scheduled cargo flights transferred to Argyle International Airport.

 Post-closure development plans

 The Government planned to close the airport to make room for a new city at Arnos Vale.
-On September 14, 2020, Finance Minister Camillo Gonsalves, in a Facebook post, provided an update on the conversion of the old ET Joshua Airport terminal building to a “modern retail and entertainment plaza”, known as “The Joshua Centre”.
+On 14 September 2020, Finance Minister Camillo Gonsalves, in a Facebook post, provided an update on the conversion of the old ET Joshua Airport terminal building to a “modern retail and entertainment plaza”, known as “The Joshua Centre”.
 The shopping centre is expected to be completed in March 2021.